Special Academic Programs

 - Academic Year Session

-During the school year, students in grades nine-12 attend afternoon tutorials twice a week, two and one-half hours each afternoon, for help in their current academic classes.
-Friday sessions are held every month to foster the cultural and social development of the students along with their career education; speakers, study-tours, films and group communication skills workshops are among the activities featured at these sessions.
+During the school year, students in grades 9-12 attend afternoon tutorials twice a week, two hours each afternoon, for help in their current academic classes.
+Friday sessions are held every month to foster the cultural and social development of the students along with their career education; speakers, and group communication skills workshops are among the activities featured at these sessions.
 College testing and placement assistance (admission to college and financial aid) are provided to all the 11th- and 12th-grade students and their parents.
-Recreational activities are also part of the program.
+Cultural activities and college visits are also part of the program.

-Eligible students may participate at no cost; the Upward Bound Program is funded by the United States Department of Education, Hope College and other local private sources.
+Eligible students may participate at no cost; the Upward Bound Program is funded by the United States Department of Education, Hope College, United Way and other local private sources.

 CASA is a community program of Hope College that addresses the educational needs of 145 at-risk elementary school students annually.
 Since 1987, the program has worked with thousands of children who have been referred by Holland area school personnel for year-round sessions.
 During the summer, certified teachers and assistants lead small group classes for six weeks.
 The focus is academic and cultural enrichment, as well as site visits and service projects.
 During the school year, each student is assigned a personal tutor who works one-on-one with the child on homework, reading and math, as well as enrichment activities.